WP-Autoplugin/abilities-inspector/readme.txt

 Tags: abilities, ai, admin
 Requires at least: 6.9
 Tested up to: 6.9
-Stable tag: 0.2.0
+Stable tag: 0.3.1
 License: GPLv2 or later

 A simple wp-admin UI to browse registered Abilities and disable/enable them.

 == Description ==
 Lists all abilities registered on the site (by any plugin or core) and lets admins disable or re-enable them.
-Disabled abilities are blocked by overriding their permission_callback during registration.
+Disabled abilities are blocked by overriding their execute_callback to always return an error.

 == Installation ==
 1. Upload the plugin folder to /wp-content/plugins/ OR install the ZIP via Plugins → Add New → Upload.